 Some boats like catamarans, trimarans, and planing racing monohulls are designed to be sailed primarily upright.
 Most cruising monohulls, however, are displacement boats and have to heel to go forward when sailing at an angle to the wind.

-The optimal heeling angle is generally 10-20 degrees for most cruising sailboats.
+Most cruising sailboats generally have an optimal heeling angle of 10-20 degrees.
 When sailing close-hauled, you might have to push it down to 25 degrees to keep your forward motion, but heeling too far will probably make you slower.
 10-15 degrees is a good compromise between performance and comfort.

 We have a simple method to find the best heeling angle for our particular boat in the conditions we are sailing.
 When the boat heels over, it will try to turn itself back up by turning into the wind.
 This is called weather helm.